how to increase credit limit

 Many major credit cards also provide liability protection, so you won’t be responsible for fraudulent charges on your account.
 You may have to pay fees, such as a monthly maintenance fee, annual fee, balance inquiry fee, or an activation fee.

-Though you may be able to get a secured credit card with a lower interest rate than an unsecured credit card, the average rate for secured cards is still higher, at 22.48%, than the average regular credit card interest rate of 20.09%.
+Though you may be able to get a secured credit card with a lower interest rate than an unsecured credit card, the average rate for secured cards can still be high, so be prepared for those charges.

 When you start using your card, paying it on time is going to impact your credit score rating.
 If you may not remember to pay it each month, you could set up automatic payments to ensure your bills are up to date.
 You can also check your credit score every month to make sure it’s trending upward.